mishra1010/Sigma-Web-Dev-Course/README.md

 Multi Color Website
 Design a navbar and after that make a stylesheet where on changing a variable, the color contrast should change.
 So, we need to do a multicolor navbar using css variables.

+## Day 34 - CSS Float and Clear
+Float and clear are less used since Flex has been introduced but it is important to understand what they are.
+float: left or right -> puts an image or content on left or right
+clear: will not allow the image to show up in the right or left if given clear:both Not recommended for use bot clear and float.
+Flexbox is used.